Sam Melville: Politics

-Melville enjoyed his job but hated the company he worked for.
-When he was ordered to work on a project for Chase Manhattan Bank designing new offices in the then apartheid based Union of South Africa, Melville became outraged and quit his job.
-This contributed to a rift and eventual estrangement from his wife and child.
+Although Melville had enjoyed his job, he quit his position in outrage when his employer assigned him to a project designing office buildings in South Africa, then still operating under apartheid, on behalf of Chase Manhattan Bank.
+The abrupt resignation created a rift between Melville and his wife, and he ultimately became estranged from both her and their child.

-Melville survived on odd jobs, including working for The National Guardian, a leftist weekly newspaper published in New York City.
-He joined various groups in opposition to the Vietnam War, became familiar with social issues, and met many radical activists.
-Melville became interested in the story of George Metesky, who had terrorized the city with 37 bombings of theaters, terminals, libraries and offices between 1940 and 1956 and was then in a state mental hospital.
-Melville began writing "George Metesky Was Here" on buildings around the city.
+Afterwards, Melville survived by working odd jobs, including for the National Guardian, a weekly left-wing newspaper published in New York City.
+He became involved with the opposition to the war in Vietnam, acquainting himself with left-wing political organizations, meeting radical activists, and steeping himself in radical politics.
+He became particularly interested in the story of George Metesky, a man who had engaged in a mass-bombing campaign across New York City between 1940 and 1956, having targeted a total of 37 terminals, theaters, libraries, and office buildings.
+Metesky was confined to a state mental hospital, but Melville began writing "George Metesky Was Here" on buildings around the city.

 Bombings

-Melville was responsible for, or connected to, at least the following bombings, all of them in 1969.
-The majority were preceded by telephone calls warning building security personnel and featured simultaneous political communiques to the press.
+Melville was responsible for, or connected to, multiple bombings, all of them in 1969.
+The majority were preceded by telephone calls warning building security personnel plus simultaneous political communiques to the press.
 Although most explosions were timed for late-night hours, the bombing of the Marine Midland Building resulted in 19 injuries.